phon-ca/phon/src/main/dita/phonex/groups.md

 ## Conditional Groups

 Conditional groups allow for choices within patterns.
-To specify choices subpatterns in a group are spearated by the logical-or (or pipe) ```|``` metacharacter.
+To specify choices, subpatterns in a group are spearated by the logical-or (or pipe) ```|``` metacharacter.
 The following example will match the sequence ```bab``` as well as ```dib```.